If your child is struggling, there is a clear path forward

 “Where do I even start?”

 The truth is, overcoming learning challenges like dyslexia, ADHD, and processing difficulties isn’t about finding the perfect curriculum.
+It’s about understanding how your child learns—and building everything around that.

 ✔️ What You’ll Learn on This Page

-• How to identify what’s really causing your child’s learning struggles
+• How to identify what’s really causing your child’s learning struggles.

-• The correct order to address learning challenges
+• The correct order to address learning challenges.

-• A step-by-step system to build a personalized homeschool plan
+• A step-by-step system to build a personalized homeschool plan.

-• Where to go next based on your child’s needs
+• Where to go next based on your child’s needs.

 🧩 Why Many Typical Homeschooling Approaches Don’t Work

+Most homeschooling struggles don’t come from lack of effort.
 They come from using methods that don’t match how a child’s brain works.

 Before choosing curriculum or programs, you need clarity on:

-• What’s actually causing the struggle
+• What’s actually causing your child’s struggles?

-• How your child processes information
+• How does your child process information?

-• Which skills need to be strengthened first
+• Which skills need to be strengthened first so your child can succeed?

 🧠 The R.E.A.D.
 Protocol™ for Overcoming Dyslexia

 This framework is designed to help you move from confusion to clarity—and from frustration to progress.
+It is the basic framework for how to homeschool WELL, so that your child can succeed in learning and in life!

 R — Recognize & Research